pathwaycom/pathway/examples/projects/twitter/README.md

 # Realtime Twitter Analysis App with Pathway

+> ⚠️ Twitter has turned off its free tier streaming API.

 An example usage of Pathway, the programming framework for handling streaming data updates.
 The application allows for streaming twitter data on a given topic, performs sentiment analysis and visualizes the results.